 The Construction of the Pillow

 Taking a pillow backpacking is a luxury.
 Most hardcore backpackers won’t risk the extra weight in their already heavy packs.
 However, the Sea to Summit Aeros Pillow doesn’t take up much space and is lightweight.

-The Aeros pillow is constructed of a high-strength thermoplastic polyurethane (TPU) bladder with a brushed 50-denier polyester stretch-knit outer surface that is very soft and durable for a good night’s sleep in the great outdoors.
-The synthetic fill between the pillow case and the TPU bladder adds increased comfort and wicks away your perspiration keeping your head cool on those hot nights.
+The Aeros pillow is constructed of high-strength thermoplastic polyurethane (TPU) bladder with a brushed 50-denier polyester stretch-knit outer surface that is very soft and durable for a good night’s sleep in the great outdoors.
+The synthetic fill between the pillowcase and the TPU bladder adds increased comfort and wicks away your perspiration keeping your head cool on those hot nights.

-The Aeros pillow is designed to fit snug around your head.
-It’s curved internal baffles create a contour to cradle your head while the scalloped bottom edges centers the pillow around your shoulders.
+The Aeros pillow is designed to fit snugly around your head.
+Its curved internal baffles create a contour to cradle your head while the scalloped bottom edges center the pillow around your shoulders.
 Whether you’re a side, back, or stomach sleeper, you’ll be comfortable all night long.

-The Sea to SummitAeros Pillow is an inflatable pillow that inflates with a few puffs of breathe using the multifunctional valve.
-When fully inflated, the pillow has a 5 inch thicknesses.
+The Sea to SummitAeros Pillow is an inflatable pillow that inflates with a few puffs of breath using the multifunctional valve.
+When fully inflated, the pillow has a 5-inch thickness.
 The pillow comes in two sizes: regular and large.
 As an added bonus, once the pillow is deflated it fits nicely in a little drawstring bag that can be packed away in your backpack during the day.